newprice247/Social-Network-API/README.md

   ## Installation
 * Clone the repository to local storage
 * Navigate to the folder inside your terminal and run 'npm install' to install the necessary node modules
-* Make sure you have MongoDB installed on your machine, if you need help [here's a guide to get you started](https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide)
+* Make sure you have MongoDB installed on your machine, if you need help [here's a guide to get you started](https://www.mongodb.com/docs/manual/installation/)

-* In your MySQL shell or workbench, source the schema.sql file that is located in the 'db' folder to get the e-commerse-back-end database and tables populated.
-The commands should look something like this:

-        mysql> source ..\E-Commerce-Back-End\db\schema.sql

 * Return to your node terminal and run 'npm run seed' to populate the database with the provided table data.